Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

-\textbf{Results on MVTec AD.} We evaluate our proposed Cross-Domain Distillation (CDD) on the MVTec-AD dataset with \( R_{\text{noise}} = 0.1 \), denoted as MVTec-AD-noise-0.1.
-CDD is compared with unsupervised KD-based UAD methods including RD~\cite{deng2022anomaly}, and FUAD methods, such as SoftPatch~\cite{jiang2022softpatch}, InReaCh~\cite{mcintosh2023inter}, and FUN-AD~\cite{im2025fun}. ~\cref{tab_mvtec_no} and \cref{tab_mvtec_overlap} present the anomaly detection and localization results under \textit{No Overlap} and \textit{Overlap} settings, respectively, where each method reports I-AUC, P-AUC, and PRO metrics, all reproduced through 200 epochs of model training under a unified dataset split.
-In the \textit{No Overlap} setting, CDD matches SoftPatch’s I-AUC while achieving a P-AUC of 0.981 and PRO of 0.930, surpassing all methods including RD in pixel-level localization.
-In the \textit{Overlap} setting, despite some methods’ performance dropping sharply, CDD retains robustness with a P-AUC of 0.973 and PRO of 0.921, significantly outperforming the baseline and demonstrating strong resistance to anomaly noise.
-Furthermore, we compare RD and CDD on MVTec AD-noise-\{0.2-0.15\} as in ~\cref{fig_r_noise}.
-At low \( R_{\text{noise}} \), CDD’s advantage over RD is subtle, but as \( R_{\text{noise}} \) rises, RD becomes unstable, especially in the \textit{Overlap} setting, while CDD shows consistent performance with minimal fluctuations.
+We evaluate our proposed Cross-Division Distillation (CDD) on the MVTec-AD dataset with \( R_{\text{noise}} = 0.1 \), denoted as MVTec-AD-noise-0.1.
+CDD is compared with unsupervised KD-based UAD methods including RD~\cite{deng2022anomaly}, RD++~\cite{tien2023revisiting}, and Dinomaly~\cite{guo2025dinomaly}, along with FUAD methods, such as SoftPatch~\cite{jiang2022softpatch}, InReaCh~\cite{mcintosh2023inter}, and FUN-AD~\cite{im2025fun}.
+Table~\ref{tab_all_results:mvtec} presents the anomaly detection and localization results under \textit{No Overlap} and \textit{Overlap} settings, respectively, where each method reports I-AUC, P-AUC, and PRO metrics, all reproduced through 200 epochs of model training under a unified dataset split.

+In the \textit{No Overlap} setting, our RD-based implementation CDD$^*$ already matches SoftPatch's I-AUC while achieving a P-AUC of 0.981 and PRO of 0.930, surpassing previous methods in pixel-level localization.
+Furthermore, by incorporating our training strategy into Dinomaly, CDD$^\dagger$ sets a new SOTA with an I-AUC of 0.992, P-AUC of 0.986, and PRO of 0.941.

+In the \textit{Overlap} setting, despite the performance of baselines including RD and Dinomaly dropping sharply to around 0.7 in I-AUC due to noise interference, our methods retain exceptional robustness.
+Even CDD$^*$, based on RD, achieves a P-AUC of 0.973 and PRO of 0.921, which is comparable to previous SOTA methods and outperforms SoftPatch in localization.
+Moreover, CDD$^\dagger$ significantly revitalizes the baseline Dinomaly, improving I-AUC by 27.9\% (from 0.704 to 0.983) and substantially elevating the SOTA performance across all metrics.

+Since CDD applies no setting-specific operation for the \textit{Overlap} setting, these improvements indicate that the cross-division training strategy implicitly suppresses the memorization of anomalous samples encountered during training, allowing them to remain detectable when they reappear at test time.

+\textbf{Results under Different Noise Ratios.} To further validate the robustness of our method, we compare CDD against RD and an RD variant with the filtering strategy (denoted as RD w/ Filter) across a wide range of anomaly ratios \( R_{\text{noise}} \) from 0 to 0.4 on MVTec AD in \textit{No Overlap} and \textit{Overlap} setting, as in Fig.~\ref{fig_r_noise}.
+The results demonstrate a clear trend: as \( R_{\text{noise}} \) increases, the performance of both the baseline RD and RD w/ filter degrades significantly.
+In contrast, our CDD maintains consistent and superior performance across all three evaluation metrics (I-AUC, P-AUC, PRO) with small fluctuations.
+This demonstrates that our ``\textit{isolating to harness}" strategy effectively controls anomaly interference without discarding any training data, achieving robust generalization under severe contamination.